 z/OS has a richer source of machine-generated performance and configuration data than any other enterprise computing platform (RMF/SMF).
 The data from mainframes is collected and reported on using customized reports developed over many years.

-However, despite the richness of data and mature reporting processes, automated health checks of the data using expert knowledge about the infrastructure components is virtually non-existent.
+However, despite the richness of data and mature reporting processes, automated health assessments of the data using expert knowledge about the infrastructure components is virtually non-existent.

 In other words, mainframes have no easy-to-read dashboard to alert the operator of dangerous conditions.